Erick Rowan

-Joseph Ruud (born November 28, 1981) is an American professional wrestler performing as Erick Redbeard.
-He is best known for his time in WWE. where he performed on Smackdown brand.
+Joseph Ruud (born November 28, 1981) is an American professional wrestler.
+He is signed to WWE, where he performs on the SmackDown brand under the ring name Erick Rowan and is a member of The Wyatt Sicks.

 Having previously wrestled in Japan, where he trained and performed for Pro Wrestling Noah, Ruud signed a contract with WWE in 2011.
-He was sent to its developmental territory, Florida Championship Wrestling (FCW), before debuting on the NXT brand in 2012 under the ring name Erick Rowan, a member of the Wyatt Family.
-He went on to become a one-time NXT Tag Team Champion (with Harper) and a two-time SmackDown Tag Team Champion (once with Luke Harper and once with Daniel Bryan).
-Ruud was released from WWE in April 2020, returning to the independent circuit.
+He was sent to its developmental territory, Florida Championship Wrestling (FCW), before debuting on the NXT brand in 2012, a member of The Wyatt Family.
+He went on to become a one-time NXT Tag Team Champion (with Luke Harper) and a two-time SmackDown Tag Team Champion (once with Harper and once with Daniel Bryan).

+Ruud was released from WWE in April 2020, and returned to the independent circuit under the ring name Erick Redbeard, and appeared in All Elite Wrestling (AEW), also under said ring name.
+He returned to WWE in June 2024.

 Early life

 Joseph Ruud was born in Minneapolis, Minnesota, on November 28, 1981.
 He grew up in Montrose, Minnesota.
-He is of Norwegian descent, with his ancestors having emigrated to the U.S. from Nannestad.
-He attended the University of Minnesota Morris, where he played football.
+Ruud is of predominantly Norwegian descent, with his ancestors having emigrated to the United States from Nannestad, Norway.
+He also has some German ancestry.
+In High School he was a singer and played football.
+After graduation he attended the University of Minnesota Morris, where he continued to play football.

 Professional wrestling career

-Early career (2003–2011)
+Independent circuit (2003–2011)

 Ruud began his professional wrestling career after training with Eddie Sharkey in 2003.
 He debuted under the ring name "Thoruf Marius", competing for various promotions throughout the Midwest until 2007.
 He was invited to go to Pro Wrestling Noah's (NOAH) dojo in Japan to live, train, and wrestle.
 During this time, he competed in both tag team and singles matches.
 Following his tour in Japan, Ruud returned to the United States in 2008 and began competing for the Minnesota-based F1rst Wrestling promotion.
 Albeit, without much success.
 Upon joining the promotion, he began feuding with Big Brody Hoofer, with the pair exchanging wins across several events.

-World Wrestling Entertainment / WWE
+World Wrestling Entertainment / WWE (2011–2020)

 Florida Championship Wrestling (2011–2012)

 In February 2011, Ruud signed a developmental contract with World Wrestling Entertainment (WWE) and was assigned to their developmental territory Florida Championship Wrestling (FCW) under the ring name "Erick Rowan".
 He made his FCW TV debut in August 2011 with a win over Kenneth Cameron, while being accompanied by Byron Saxton and James Bronson.
 To tie in with Saxton's feud with Titus O'Neil, Rowan and Bronson lost to O'Neil and Leakee in a tag team match.
 Although Rowan continued to compete in both singles and tag team matches with Bronson, he was not involved in any further feuds and did not challenge for any titles on FCW TV.